Using the WYSIWYG Editor

 Can other media be added to a page?

 Media files can be uploaded and added via HTML.
 Follow the instructions on Uploading and Linking to a File in Your Store.

 Is there an easy way to adjust table size?

 It's possible to change the size of an existing table by selecting it, then dragging one of its edges.

 Is it possible to create a page with HTML?

 Yes, you can build all the content of a page with the Edit HTML Source button.

 Can I disable the WYSIWYG editor?

-Yes, if you go to Store Setup › Store Settings under the Display tab, there is a section called Control Panel which allows you to enable or disable the WYSIWYG editor throughout the control panel.
+Yes.
+Go to Store Setup › Store Settings and click the Display tab.
+Scroll down to Control Panel, where you can enable or disable the WYSIWYG editor throughout the control panel.